chirag405/socialcard/Implementations/projectIdea.md

 **Contact sync**: Show which contacts are on SocialCard with their profiles.

 **Invite non-users**: Easy sharing to invite contacts not on the app.

+**Enhanced contact saving**: When scanning QR codes in-app, users can save contacts with personal notes and easy access to their contact list.

 3. 🧩 Dynamic Custom Links
    Add unlimited custom slots (URL, name, icon).